Bulb Energy For Business Reviews

 Bulb have been in the news often in 2018 for three major price rises: one in February one in June and the last appearing in September, hiking prices up by nearly 50% over the course of a single year.
 Bulb blames the price rises on substantial increases in wholesale costs, a cold winter and limited gas production from their providers.

-These prices may very well be reduced in 2019 so it is important that you compare business and home energy across a number of different providers, as well as Bulb energy, in order to find the best tariff available at the moment.
+These prices may very well be reduced in 2019 so it is important that you compare business energy and home energy energy across a number of different providers, as well as Bulb energy, in order to find the best tariff available at the moment.